GUM DISEASE, PERIODONTAL DISEASE, PYORRHOEA, PERIODONTITIS, GINGIVITIS, BAD BREATH, HALITOSIS

 – Avoid mouthwashes with alcohol as they make bacteria grow faster!

-– Chlorella: 3 tabl (or 1 teaspoon of powder) 30 min before breakfast and 1 tabl 30 min before lunch with vegetable juice or water.
-Every day increase dosage by 1 tabl until 10 tabl (or 1 heaped tablespoon) 30 min before breakfast and 10 tabl 30 min before lunch (always with 2-3 glasses of water or vegetable juice).
+– Chlorella: 3 tablets (or 1 teaspoon of powder) 30 min before breakfast and 1 tablet 30 min before lunch with vegetable juice or water.
+Every day increase the dosage by 1 tablet until 10 tablets (or 1 heaped tablespoon) 30 min before breakfast and 10 tablets 30 min before lunch (always with 2-3 glasses of water or vegetable juice).

 Chlorella is regarded as the best natural energy booster, detoxifier, pain reliever, and regenerating agent.
-It is a highest source of nucleic acids RNA and DNA which are capable of repairing damaged DNA.
+It is the highest source of nucleic acids RNA and DNA which are capable of repairing damaged DNA.
 Chlorella together with other supplements and herbal remedies will slowly rebuild the annulus fibrosus which is the key cause of the herniated disc.
-Since chlorella is 10 times higher in chlorophyll than green leafy vegetables it is best possible oxygen pump in human body.
+Since chlorella is 10 times higher in chlorophyll than green leafy vegetables it is best possible oxygen pump in the human body.
 Read more about amazing healing properties of Chlorella >

 NUTRITIONAL AND LIFESTYLE RECOMMENDATIONS

-Autoimmune, including gum disease, diseases can be reversed by practicing the following guidelines:
+Autoimmune, including gum disease, diseases can be reversed by practising the following guidelines:

 – Avoid all animal foods including cheese, meat products, all dairy, stimulants (caffeine, alcohol, cigarettes, etc.).

 – Go on vegan unrefined diet as it gives best results.
-Eat especially with lots of raw vegetables salads and raw vegetable juices.
+Eat especially with lots of raw vegetable salads and raw vegetable juices.

 – Proper stress control and positive thinking – extremely important!